8 Days / 7 Nights

 DAY 7 – Mantua Round Trip – 22 miles (35 km)

 Ruled by the House of Gonzaga for four centuries, the city-state of Mantua attracted a dizzying roll call of names across the arts – from Rubens and Mantegna to Monteverdi and Mozart – and to this day the town is renowned for its international book festival.
 A ride through the center soon takes us past Palazzo Tè, on the outskirts, the Gonzagas’ summer residence.
 Onwards to the hamlet of Grazie and its historic church: a site of pilgrimage, it is adorned with an intriguing host of wooden figures, personifying the many torments that pilgrims of yore could identify with.
 A cruise on a local barge takes us home through a waterscape rich in birdlife, lilies and other aquatic flora.
-This afternoon we meet our Mantuan guide for a walking tour of the historic center, and enjoy the rest of the day in town, at our own leisure.
+This afternoon we meet our Mantuan guide for a walking tour of the historic center.
+Starting from Piazza Sordello with its magnificent cathedral and Palazzo Ducale, we will walk through the city centre up to Piazza delle Erbe.
+Here we will admire the Clock Tower, the Rotonda di S. Lorenzo (the oldest church in town) and the Cathedral of St. Andrew, a jewel of Renaissance art and architecture.
+We will learn why Mantua, once a City State ruled by the Gonzaga family, is now considered by many as Italy’s “Sleeping Beauty”.
+(The programme may be subject to changes).
+After the guided tour we can enjoy the town at our own leisure.

 DAY 8 – Tour Ends